2024-25 Catalogs

 Financial Aid from the Program

 The department provides qualified students the opportunity to gain college-level teaching experience as teaching assistants for undergraduate courses under the direction of a senior instructor.
-Pending administrative approval and availability of funding, students on half-time fellowships earn stipends of at least $20,776.00 at the PHD level.
+Pending administrative approval and availability of funding, students on half-time fellowships earn stipends of at least $21,607.00 at the PHD level.
 Applicants may also be nominated for competitive Graduate School fellowships awarded to entering students, which may provide additional stipend funding.
+Typical half-time Graduate Teaching Assistantships come with tuition coverage for five years, pending renewal, and health care coverage.

 Back to Top